 Best case scenario, you’ll get independent confirmation that you’re buying what you expect and won’t have any surprises down the road.
 It could even give you more information about the car that the seller might not have … which can help you adjust the price you’ll pay.

-As a member of the Hagerty Drivers Club, you’ll have full access to our valuation tools, including pricing indices for seven kinds of car (from Affordable Classics to Blue Chip Collectors), our own VIN Decoder and even a watchlist to keep track of the cars of your dreams.
+As a member of the Hagerty Drivers Club, you’ll have full access to our valuation tools, including pricing (from Affordable Classics to Blue Chip Collectors), our own VIN Decoder and even a watchlist to keep track of the cars of your dreams.

 Our online valuation guide gives you an overview of a variety of classic vehicles, plus historical pricing for many models of vintage or classic cars and even info on recent sales.
 You can find some pretty obscure, rarely-collected cars in here - which means that if I want to relive my high-school days driving in a mid-80’s Cadillac Cimarron, I won’t overpay for the pleasure.